seansovine/cpp_ideas/README.md

 This repo will contain small programs to try out different ideas in C++.

-*Note:* The class below is probably YAGNI; there are probably simpler ways to solve the same problem whenever it comes up.
-Or there are complexities of actual use cases that this is ignoring.
-I just made it for fun and for learning purposes.
-And hopefully I'll add more ideas and more discussion later.

 ## `maybe_owning`

 This has a class `PointerHolder` that acts as a wrapper for either a `std::unique_ptr` or